collapsed-stacks/startups/questions/638/what-book-if-any-should-a-beginner-read.md

 - tagged: `learning`
 - score: 5

-<p>I am planning to start a product company lateron.
-If I would want to prepare as a university student (CS) for starting my own company, what book should I read or other useful introduction such as videos do you recommend?</p>
+I am planning to start a product company lateron.
+If I would want to prepare as a university student (CS) for starting my own company, what book should I read or other useful introduction such as videos do you recommend?

-<p>I am aware that many practical parts I wont be able to grasp from a book but is there any book that you as an entrepreneur thought you should have read in advance?</p>
+I am aware that many practical parts I wont be able to grasp from a book but is there any book that you as an entrepreneur thought you should have read in advance?

 ## Answer 644